 Crowns are used to restore teeth severely damaged by fracture or decay.
 After the tooth surface is cleaned and prepared, the crown is placed to cover the remainder of the tooth.
 Read More About Dental Crowns

 Fillings are used to restore areas of your tooth affected by decay.
-Dr. Liberman uses both amalgam (silver) and composite (tooth-colored) materials to "fill in" the surface of the tooth after all decay has been removed.
+Dr. Abad uses both amalgam (silver) and composite (tooth-colored) materials to "fill in" the surface of the tooth after all decay has been removed.
 Read More About Fillings

 Root Canal Therapy